-Canstar Blue commissioned Colmar Brunton to survey 6,014 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have ordered groceries online (fresh food items) in the last six months – in this case, 1,244 people.
+Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought groceries online (excluding alcohol) in the last 6 months – in this case, 1,246 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.